Informative Path Planning with Guaranteed Estimation Uncertainty: Related Work

 \section{Related Work}

-\textbf{Lawnmower-style coverage planners:} A common approach in environmental monitoring is the boustrophedon \emph{lawnmower} sweep, where a robot follows parallel transects that deterministically cover the environment with the sensing footprint~\cite{ChosetP98}.
-This paradigm has been studied under realistic vehicle constraints such as Dubins kinematics constraints for surface vehicles~\cite{KarapetyanMLLOR18}, and extended to multi-robot settings where practical constraints such as limited onboard capacity must be respected while maintaining area coverage objectives~\cite{AgarwalA22}.
+\textbf{Lawnmower Planners:} A foundational approach in environmental monitoring is the boustrophedon (lawnmower) sweep, where a robot follows parallel transects to provide deterministic coverage based on its sensing footprint~\cite{ChosetP98}.
+This paradigm has been adapted to account for realistic vehicle dynamics, such as Dubins kinematics constraints for autonomous surface vehicles~\cite{KarapetyanMLLOR18}, and extended to multi-agent systems where area coverage objectives must be balanced against practical constraints like limited onboard energy or communication range~\cite{AgarwalA22}.